in your area.

 - Location.
 Is the house in a safe neighborhood?
 What's the community perception of the neighborhood?
 Is there fire and police protect?
 Is the home near major highways or thoroughfares?
 Is it near commerce?
 These are all questions you should be asking yourself when you go to visit a home.

 - Demographics.
 Is the neighborhood populated more with young up-and-coming professionals, or baby boomers, or retirees?
-The demographic makeup of the area can have a big impact.
+The .
 How many rental houses are on the street?
 What are the neighborhood's crime statistics like?
 Is it near an industrial area, a landfill, a power plant?
 All those factors can drag down a home's value.

 - Condition.
 It goes without saying that a house that's well maintained will bring more money than one in rough condition.
 Check to see what the house's square footage is, and be sure of the sturdiness of the foundation.
 Check bedrooms, bathrooms, total rooms.
 See if there's a fireplace, what kind of heating and air conditioning it uses.
 Look around basements, garages, and figure out what the utilities will likely cost you.

 - Improvements.
 Essentially, has the owner installed any new features into the house in recent years that will make it more attractive?
 Has the kitchen been redone, is there new flooring, or have the walls been repainted?
 Check for outdoor improvements, too.
 You want to make sure that something has been done recently to keep the property up with the times.